securifimy/Securifi/README.md

-   ###  <a href="#comparison-pi-hole" id="comparison-pi-hole" name="comparison-pi-hole">How does AdGuard Home compare to Pi-Hole</a>
+   ###  <a href="#comparison-pi-hole" id="comparison-pi-hole" name="comparison-pi-hole">How does Securifi compare to Pi-Hole</a>

-At this point, AdGuard Home has a lot in common with Pi-Hole.
+At this point, Securifi has a lot in common with Pi-Hole.
 Both block ads and trackers using the so-called “DNS sinkholing” method and both allow customizing what's blocked.